WHO WE ARE:

-WHO WE ARE: Founded in 1966, CRLA’s mission is to fight for justice and individual rights alongside the most exploited communities of our society.
-Through a network of regional offices and cross-cutting programs, CRLA provides legal services to over 42,000 low-income people annually.
-Our work impacts farmworkers, individuals with disabilities, immigrant populations, LGBT communities, women, children and families in rural areas.
+Founded in 1966, CRLAs mission is to fight for justice and individual rights alongside the most exploited communities of our society.
+Through a network of regional offices and cross-cutting programs, CRLA provides legal services to tens of thousands of low-income people annually.
+Our work impacts farmworkers, individuals with disabilities, immigrant populations, LGBTQ+ communities, women, children, and families in rural areas.

 Position: Staff Attorney